pliddy-com/recipes-next/README.md

 npm run dev
 ```

-Then, open [http://localhost:3000](localhost:3000) 🔗 in your browser to test the application.
+Then, open [localhost:3000](http://localhost:3000) in your browser to test the application.

-The deployed site can be viewed at <a href="https://recipes.pliddy.com" target="_blank">recipes.pliddy.com</a> 🔗.
+The deployed site can be viewed at <a href="https://recipes.pliddy.com" target="_blank">recipes.pliddy.com</a> .

+## System Architecture

+[ System Architecture goes here ]

+## Headless CMS

+Content Definitions

+- Recipe
+- Tags
+- Taxonomy

+## GraphQL & Typescript

+Queries & Fragments to define types for payloads passed as props to React components

 ## Performance